troglobit/myLinux/README.md

     make

-Modify the configuration using the well known Linux menuconfig interface
+Or modify the configuration using the well known menuconfig interface

     make menuconfig
+	make

-When the build has completed, start Qemu
+When the build has completed, start Qemu.
+Use `root` to login.
+No password by default.

     make run